 Transcranial Magnetic Stimulation Treatment at MidCity TMS

 While there are certain risks involved in transcranial magnetic stimulation treatment with respect to seizures, the overall research suggests that this risk is minimal.

 At MidCity TMS, we have seen incredibly positive results from TMS therapy in patients with depression.
-We offer expert care that goes above and beyond to ensure that our patients have the best possible experience.
+We offer expert care that reduces risks of side effects like seizures and to ensure that our patients have the best possible experience.
 If you’re interested in pursuing TMS treatments, don’t hesitate to contact us for more information.